Simple Loan Calculator

 Editorial Note: Intuit Credit Karma receives compensation from third-party advertisers, but that doesn’t affect our editors’ opinions.
 Our third-party advertisers don’t review, approve or endorse our editorial content.
 Information about financial products not offered on Credit Karma is collected independently.
 Our content is accurate to the best of our knowledge when posted.

-How to use Credit Karma’s loan calculator
+How to use Credit Karma’s loan payment calculator

 Our loan calculator can help you understand the costs of borrowing money and how loan payments may fit into your budget.
 It takes into account your desired loan amount, repayment term and potential interest rate.
 You’ll be able to view an estimated monthly payment, as well as the amortization schedule, which provides a breakdown of the principal and interest you may pay each month.